 Attorney Patrick Donovan is a Quincy criminal lawyer with an office in Quincy Massachusetts.
 Attorney Donovan handles all types of Massachusetts criminal cases including felony, misdemeanors, clerk’s hearings, and speeding appeals.
 Quincy Criminal Attorney Donovan has handled hundreds of cases in the Quincy District Court including, OUI, Drug Possession, Drug Distribution, Domestic Violence, Restraining Orders, Harassment Orders, Drivers License cases, and many other charges.

-If you are charged in the Quincy Court it is important to trust a quincy criminal lawyer familiar with the court and the working of the court.
 If you are facing a criminal charge in Quincy call Attorney Donovan today to schedule a free consultation.

 Quincy Criminal Lawyer

 Patrick Donovan is a former assistant district attorney in the Quincy District Court.
 There he handled all aspects of criminal cases from arraignment to pretrial to dispositions and pleas to trials to verdict.
 As a criminal defense attorney in Quincy, Patrick Donovan has successfully represented many clients in Quincy.

 As an assistant district attorney Patrick Donovan received extensive specialized training including completing the National Prosecutors College South Carolina.
 As a Quincy Criminal Lawyer, Patrick Donovan uses that training to get the best possible results for each of his clients.
 Attorney Donovan works with each of his clients to mount the best defense, question police practices, and ultimately build the best criminal defense.